Skip to main content

 Best For:

-Casual and mid-core gamers who want the easiest possible Android emulator for iOS gaming setup without needing a PC or complex configuration.
+Casual and mid-core gamers who want the easiest possible setup for playing Android games on iPhone without needing a PC or complex configuration.

 Limitations: